tscelsi/news-frontend/src/docs/mission.md

 1. Make it easy to maintain a well-rounded, informed perspective on the news.
 2. Reduce the amount of lost time spent finding interesting news media.
-3. Begin to collect and distribute openly (where possible) a dataset of news media content for research purposes.

 ---